SijmenHuizenga/Movie-Notifier/docs/System Specifications.md

 Some extra rules about the watcher data that apply to all watchers from all users:
 * Watchers can only be created by authenticated users.
 * Every field within a watcher is required.
+* The `name` of the watcher must be between 3 and 50 characters.
 * Users can only create watchers with their own `userid`.
 * All fields can be updated by the owner (user with the same `userid`) except the watcher `id`.
 But since the `userid` can only be the one of the user that is executing the request this field cannot be changed.
 * All users can retreve a watcher with any valid apikey and the id.